NHL on ESPN: Early years: 1979–1982 and 1985–1988

-During this time, the USA also broadcast National Hockey League games.
-To prevent overexposure, the NHL decided to grant only one network exclusive rights.
+During this time, USA Network also broadcast NHL games.
+To prevent overexposure, the NHL granted only one network exclusive rights.
 In April 1982, USA outbid ESPN for the NHL's American national television cable package ($8 million for two years).
 In 1984, the NHL asked ESPN for a bid, but then gave USA the right to match it, which it did.

 After the 1984–85 season, the NHL Board of Governors chose to have USA Network and ESPN submit sealed bids.
-ESPN won by bidding nearly $25 million for three years, about twice as much as the USA had been paying.
+ESPN won by bidding nearly $25 million for three years, about twice as much as USA had been paying.
 The contract called for ESPN to air up to 33 regular-season games each season as well as the NHL All-Star Game and the Stanley Cup playoffs.
-The network chose Dan Kelly and Sam Rosen to be the network's first play-by-play announcers, Mickey Redmond and Brad Park were selected to be the analysts, and Tom Mees and Jim Kelly were chosen to serve as studio hosts.
-ESPN designated Sundays as ESPN Hockey Night in America, but also aired select midweek telecasts.
+The network chose Dan Kelly and Sam Rosen to be the network's first play-by-play announcers.
+Mickey Redmond and Brad Park were selected to be the analysts, while Tom Mees and Jim Kelly were chosen to serve as studio hosts.
+ESPN aired ESPN Hockey Night in America on Sundays, but also aired select midweek telecasts.
 ESPN aired its first game, an opening-night matchup between the Washington Capitals and New York Rangers, on October 10, 1985.